 Education and Email Redaction

 While a mother requesting information on the quarantine status of children at her child’s local school may not come across as being potentially harmful, the actions of the CCPS violated several compliance regulations and flaws.
-Firstly, as their personal information of children was obviously detailed in the emails, their information being ineffectively redacted violates the Family Educational Rights and Privacy act or FERPA.
-FERPA is a federal law geared towards protecting privacy of student education records.
+Firstly, as the personal information of children was obviously detailed in the emails, their information being ineffectively redacted violates the Family Educational Rights and Privacy Act or FERPA.
+FERPA is a federal law geared toward protecting the privacy of student education records.
 Under FERPA, only parents are given the right to access the educational records of their respective children.
 What’s more, these rights extend to the students themselves once they reach the age of 18.